NICMx/Jool/docs/en/map-t.md

 > ![Note!](../images/bulb.svg) Only scenario 1 includes PSID.
 Port Sets only need to exist if the IPv4 addresses are being shared.

-Let's visualize all of that:
+Let's visualize all of that.
+Don't stop looking at this picture until you've understood the relationship between each CE's number and its assigned IPv4 address and PSID:

 ![Network: EA-bits distribution](../images/mapt/distribution.svg)